 Not really to not see, but to see differently, strangely, queerly, sideways and slantways and in ways that aren’t seen as seeing

-2 goals for my work on vision
+2 goals for my work on vision, version 1

 First, a critical intervention in the privileging of vision/sight—an exploration of other ways of attending and other language for that attention.
 Not just seeing but listening and feeling.
 What might be some aural-centric words to counter vision, insight, focus?
 In tune, in harmony, I hear what you’re saying?

 Thinking about this reminded me of a poem I memorized this summer: And Swept All Visible Signs Swept Away/ Carl Phillips

 But what is the willow doing in the darkness?

 I say it wants less for company than for compassion,

 which can come from afar and faceless.
 What’s a face, to a willow?